wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.8.6 =
-This release fixes an issue with custom registration fields not taken into account when existing users register as affiliates.
+This release fixes an admin UI issue and an issue with custom registration fields not taken into account when existing users register as affiliates.